-REASON TO SWITCH 1) YOU'RE NOT SEEING BUSINESS RESULTS
+REASON TO SWITCH 1) You're not seeing business results

 Return on investment is everything.
 Especially right now.
-You need to be able to see at a glance exactly how hard your IT partner is working for you and what benefit that work is bringing to your business.
+You need to be able to see immediately exactly how hard your IT partner is working for you, and what benefit that work is bringing to your business.